 Why are your artisans private contractors?

-As a small business, it works out better for our artisans to be private contractors rather than employees especially because they receive health insurance from IHS.
+As a small business, our artisans are private contractors.
 We help them set up legal, invoicing and billing processes and they are always paid immediately after their work is complete.
 As they own their own small business, they are contributing to their Social Security for when they retire.
 Additionally, most of our artisans do not work full time.